The Page Curve for Reflected Entropy: Reflected Entanglement Spectrum

 \subsection{Spectrum and Reflected Entropy}

 The solution to the Schwinger-Dyson equation is identical to that obtained in Ref.~\cite{Akers:2021pvd} for a random tripartite state.
 Thus, we only discuss the results here.
 The results follow from a conjecture that the important contributions to the matrix $\mathbb{F}$ come from the lowest two orders in $k$, i.e. $\mathbb{F}\simeq \mathbb{F}^{(1)}+\mathbb{F}^{(2)}$, in the limit we are considering.
-Evidence for this conjecture is provided in Ref.~\cite{Akers:2021pvd}, while here we simply utilize the conjecture and obtain physically sensible results.
+Evidence for this conjecture in the case of the microcanonical ensemble is provided in Ref.~\cite{Akers:2021pvd}, while here we simply apply the same conjecture, now to the case of the canonical ensemble, and obtain physically sensible results.

 Since the solution to the Schwinger-Dyson equation is obtained by considering $k=1$ and $k=2$, the two parameters that determine the spectrum turn out to be given by (e.g. for $m=6$)

 where connected topologies are the ones which have geometries joining at least two asymptotic boundaries on either side of the vertical dashed line.
 We define the normalized quantities $\hat{B}_m=\frac{B_m}{Z_1}$ and $\hat{D}_m=\frac{D_m}{\sqrt{Z_1}}$.
 Further, these quantities are related by a sum rule: